sigmasoldi3r/echidna-lang/readme.md

 function, you must write `{=>}`, otherwise you'll have an equivalent to `(it) => {}` in javascript.

+This enables the programmer to use implicit parameter constructs, for builder types, like `some { it:doMore("things") }`.

-The latter brings us a speciall syntax for calls, where lambdas can be passed as the last item in the call.
+The block-like lambdas brings us a speciall syntax for calls, where they can be passed as the last item in the call.

-Like `my("target", func) { a => a + 1 } `
+Like `my("target", func) { a => a + 1 } `, this syntax is inspired by _Kotlin_.

-This enables the language to support constructs like the ones that `Sphinx` uses.
+This enables the language to support constructs like the ones that `Sphinx` HTML document builder uses.

 _`Sphinx` is a library for HTML rendering that is being built in Echidna_